nafets227/finance/README.md

 to MAIL_URL.
 Authentication to the mail server is not yet supported.

 ## Environment Variables
 * MYSQL_HOST gives the DNS name or IP adress of the host that holds the database.
 * MYSQL_DATABASE name of the database
 * MYSQL_USER UserID to connect to the database
 * MYSQL_PASSWORD Password to connect to the database
 * DB_USERS List of users that should have "normal" access to the database
 * DB_xxx_PASSWORD password to set for user xxx. xxx must be in the DB_USERS
-* MAIL_TO Recipient(s) of Alerting E-Mails.
+* MAIL_TO Recipient(s) of Alerting emails.
 If set, it also activates the alerting feature.
-* MAIL_FROM sender of the Alerting E-Mails
+* MAIL_FROM sender of the Alerting emails
 * MAIL_ACCOUNTS account numbers, separated by blanks, to be alerted.
-* MAIL_URL Server where to deliver the Alerting E-Mails like 'smtp[s]://user:password@some.host:port'
+* MAIL_URL Server where to deliver the Alerting emails like 'smtp[s]://user:password@some.host:port'
 * MAIL_HOSTNAME optionally give the hostname that we report to SMTP server in HELO command.
 Usefule if the SMTP server requires a FQDN.
 Defaults to